msLchan/TravelBucketList/README.md

 Displayed all destinations from My Travel Bucket List
 Wed Nov 27 10:10:06 PST 2024
 Removed destination Shanghai from My Travel Bucket List

+## *Phase 4: Task 3* ##
+**If you had more time to work on the project, what refactoring might you use to improve your design?**
+One of the refactoring changes I would make is to rename methods and variables to improve clarity and consistency in the project.
+In TravelBucketList, I would rename methods such as markAsVisited and addDestination to markDestinationAsVisited and addNewDestination.
+For variables like visitStatus in my Destination class, I would rename them to isVisited to better indicate its purpose as a boolean flag.

+Another change I would make when refactoring is to extract repeated code into helper methods.
+In my UI classes, the code for clearing the listModel and iterating over destinations appears in multiple methods for filtering and displaying lists.
+Instead, I would extract the repetitive code into a single method that would make the code more concise and avoid repetition.
+This would also make it easier to update, display, and improve maintainability as it could all be done in one place.